AlexanderLindholt/ROBLOX-PseudoLoad/README.md

 ```

 ## Configuration
-Before you use it, you may want to do an optional configuration.
+Before you use it, you may want to explore the optional configuration options.

 Inside of the main module you will find a submodule named `Configuration`.
-Open it up and you'll see a few configuration options, and they should be explained to the best of my abiltity.
+Open it up and you'll see a few configuration options, which are explained to the best of my abiltity.
+Once you've edited the values, you're good to go!

 <br><br/>
 **But,**